Low Energy Palletizers

 Addressing it requires a transition to a low-carbon economy.

-And, as stated in the Paris Agreement on climate change, business has a key role to play.
+And, as stated in the Paris Agreement on climate change, the business has a key role to play.

 EHCOLO's ambition is to proactively implement technology, based on the latest innovations, to achieve the lowest possible carbon footprint for our equipment.
 We will continuously be evolving, as new solutions and technologies emerge.